-A number of years have passed since I last landed at Kabul International Airport.
+A number of years had passed since I last landed at Kabul International Airport.
 Not much has changed.
-Only half of the gate docking piers were functional then, and there were even less capable of moving to towards the plane now, and it was the usual scramble from the plane down some corridors and stairs to find the shortest line at immigration.
-After that, the baggage hall was, if anything, worse than last time as “meeters and greeters” jockeyed for position at the Foreigners Registration desk, manned by a sole individual trying to deal with about 80 foreigners who were also trying to spot their luggage doing circuits on the sole functioning belt at the same time.
+Only half of the gate docking piers were functional then, and there are even fewer capable of moving towards the plane now.
+It was the usual scramble from the plane down some corridors and stairs to find the shortest line at immigration.
+After that, the baggage hall was, if anything, worse than last time as “meeters and greeters” jockeyed for position at the foreigners registration desk, manned by a sole individual trying to deal with about 80 foreigners who were also trying to spot their luggage doing circuits on the sole functioning belt at the same time.

-And then, having secured both the foreigners’ registration card and luggage we were off to my home from home for the next few weeks.
+And then, having secured both the foreigner's registration card and luggage, we were off to my home away from home for the next few weeks.

-I am delighted to report that rules of the road are still optional, and you just pick a line that seems least obstructed and go.
-It still makes absolutely no difference what side of the road you are driving on, it is highly unlikely that a traffic policeman will intervene unless you attempt to rush through one of the many checkpoints in the “ring of steel” that encircles the city centre.
+I am delighted to report that rules of the road are still optional, and you just pick a lane that seems least obstructed and go.
+It still makes absolutely no difference what side of the road you are driving on — it is highly unlikely that a traffic officer will intervene unless you attempt to rush through one of the many checkpoints in the “ring of steel” that encircles the city centre.

-As the Municipal Capacity Development Advisor to the Deputy Ministry of Municipalities (DMM) and the Mayor of Kabul, who does not report to the DMM, but has direct access to the President’s office, I have been playing catch up for the last week and a half, reading historical data, Municipal Governance Capacity Index (MGCI) reports, the local draft Municipal Law, (which has still not been accepted by parliament despite being submitted a year ago), DMM’s Strategic Plan while at the same time trying to formulate a revised MGCI for the larger cities, like Jalalabad, Hirat, Kandahar, Mazar I Sharif, and another version for Kabul and its 22 Districts.
+As the Municipal Capacity Development Advisor to the Deputy Ministry of Municipalities (DMM) and the Mayor of Kabul, who does not report to the DMM but has direct access to the President’s office, I have been playing catch-up for the last week and a half, reading historical data, Municipal Governance Capacity Index (MGCI) reports, the local draft Municipal Law (which has still not been accepted by parliament despite being submitted a year ago), and the DMM’s Strategic Plan while at the same time trying to formulate a revised MGCI for the larger cities, like Jalalabad, Hirat, Kandahar, Mazar I Sharif, and another version for Kabul and its 22 districts.

 For those of you who are still awake at this stage, “CONGRATULATIONS!”

-This trip is also an opportunity to close my local bank account which I have been trying to do, on and off, for five years.
-The bank that holds my $300.00 has changed hands twice in that time but I am hopeful that I will get it done in, at most, two weeks, with a couple of face to face visits.
+This trip is also an opportunity to close my local bank account, which I have been trying to do, on and off, for five years.
+The bank that holds my $300 has changed hands twice in that time, but I am hopeful that I will get it done in, at most, two weeks, with a couple of face-to-face visits.

 Today was the day that I had planned to close a long-forgotten bank account.
-And so, at 1.25 pm precisely, the security dudes, (the lady security dudess is in France on vacation) and I got into the B6 armored Landcruiser for a short(ish) ride to the Headquarters of the Afghanistan International Bank.
-This bank has been teasing me for the last five years with monthly emails which informed me that I had $332.46 in an account I had used whilst working here for the UN.
-Not soon after leaving Afghanistan in 2011 I had tried to close the account by mail, email and messenger – all to no avail.
+And so, at 1.25 p.m. precisely, the security dudes and I got into the B6 armored Landcruiser for a short(ish) ride to the headquarters of the Afghanistan International Bank.
+This bank has been teasing me for the last five years with monthly emails informing me that I had $332.46 in an account I had used whilst working here for the UN.
+Not soon after leaving Afghanistan in 2011, I had tried to close the account by mail, email, and messenger — all to no avail.
 The sticking point was that I had to be there in person to sign the necessary paperwork.

 And now I was finally here in person and determined to retrieve my money.
 I should have known better than to expect things to go smoothly at the HQ of this august organization.
 Whilst there was no problem getting into the underground carpark and past the local security staff, I did set off the metal detector and got patted down in a semi-intimate way by a disinterested guard, and we reached a customer service officer who appeared friendly.